 Good life coaching books leave you with a positive impact and so, here are 7 coaching books that every coach must keep close.

-From real-life stories to business models based on research, these life coaching books are a must read if you need a fresh perspective on your business, leaving you with a rewarding experience.
+From real-life stories to business models based on research, these life coaching books are must-reads if you need a fresh perspective on your business, leaving you with a rewarding experience.

 So go ahead and get your reading on!